AWegnerGitHub/awegnergithub.github.io-content/2022_11_17_relaunch_personal_site.md

 ### Look & Feel

 The logo is perhaps the most subtle change.
-It's designed, intentionally, to not be a circle (to common on other sites )or a square (to boring).
+It's designed, intentionally, to not be a circle (too common on other sites) or a square (too boring).
 It's an off shape blob.
 Take a look at it.
 It very slowly shifts too.
 You can see it along the bottom of the shirt most clearly.
 It's designed to move only a little and pretty slowly, so that it's not distracting.
 It's just active enough to catch your eye if you are looking but not designed to pull focus from the article you are reading.

 The default flex theme is very...neat.
 There are nice crisp lines.
 It's very clinical.
-I changed this just a little with splash of a curved red border between the side bar and the main article.
+I changed this just a little with a splash of a curved red border between the side bar and the main article.
 It's not a major change, but it adds a little personality.
 Combined with the blob/animated head shot, it makes it feel unique among the flex theme'd blogs I looked at to evaluate if I liked the theme.